martinluedtke/dcw_coefficients/README.md

 ```
 Observe that none of the numbers contains factors of $p=3$.

-## 2. Computing approximations of DCW-coefficients
+## 2. Computing approximations of DCW coefficients

 Using Steinberg decompositions, we can compute p-adic approximations of the DCW coefficients.
 The function `dcw_coefficients(bound, p, decompositions, prec)` returns a dict `{(l,q}: a}` where a is a p-adic rational number approximating the DCW coefficient $a_{l,q}$.
 The function uses SAGE's built-in log and dilog functions.
 The parameter "prec" is the internal precision with which p-adic numbers are represented.